sangamesh-4/Multiple-Linear-Regression/README.md

-Multiple Linear Regression (MLR) Project 📊
-Project Overview

-This project demonstrates the implementation of Multiple Linear Regression to analyze the relationship between multiple independent variables and a dependent variable.
-The objective is to understand how different features collectively influence the target variable and evaluate the model’s predictive performance.

-Dataset

-The dataset consists of multiple input features used to predict a continuous target variable.
-Data preprocessing steps such as handling missing values, encoding categorical variables, and feature selection were performed before model training.

-Tools & Technologies

-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Scikit-learn

-Key Steps Performed

-Data preprocessing and cleaning

-Exploratory Data Analysis (EDA)

-Correlation analysis

-Train-test split

-Model building using Multiple Linear Regression

-Model evaluation

-Model Evaluation Metrics

-R² Score

-Mean Absolute Error (MAE)

-Root Mean Squared Error (RMSE)

-Conclusion

-The Multiple Linear Regression model was able to capture the relationship between the independent variables and the target variable effectively.
-The evaluation metrics indicate that the model provides a reasonable level of prediction accuracy.
-Further improvements can be achieved through feature engineering, regularization techniques, or hyperparameter tuning.

-Author
+# 📊 Multiple Linear Regression (MLR)

+## 📌 Project Overview
+This project demonstrates the implementation of Multiple Linear Regression to analyze the relationship between multiple independent variables and a continuous target variable.

+The objective is to understand how different features collectively influence the output and evaluate the predictive performance of the model.

+---

+## 🎯 Objectives
+- Perform data preprocessing and cleaning
+- Analyze relationships between features
+- Build a Multiple Linear Regression model
+- Evaluate model performance using regression metrics

+---

+## 📂 Dataset
+The dataset contains multiple input features used to predict a continuous target variable.

+Preprocessing steps performed:
+- Handling missing values
+- Encoding categorical variables (if applicable)
+- Feature selection
+- Train-test split

+---

+## 🔎 Exploratory Data Analysis (EDA)
+- Feature distribution analysis
+- Correlation matrix evaluation
+- Identification of relationships between independent variables and target variable

+EDA helped in understanding data patterns before model building.

+---

+## 🤖 Model Implementation
+The model was built using:

+- Multiple Linear Regression (Scikit-learn)

+The dataset was divided into training and testing sets to evaluate model performance effectively.

+---

+## 📈 Model Evaluation Metrics
+The model performance was evaluated using:

+- R² Score – Measures how well the model explains variance
+- Mean Absolute Error (MAE) – Average absolute prediction error
+- Root Mean Squared Error (RMSE) – Measures error magnitude

+---

+## 📊 Key Learnings
+- Understanding assumptions of linear regression
+- Importance of feature relationships
+- Model evaluation and interpretation
+- Practical application of supervised learning

+---

+## 🛠 Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+---

+## 📌 Conclusion
+The Multiple Linear Regression model successfully captured the relationship between multiple input variables and the target variable.
+The evaluation metrics indicate reasonable predictive performance.
+Further improvements can be achieved through feature engineering, regularization techniques, and cross-validation.

+---

+## 👨‍💻 Author
 Sangamesh
-Aspiring Data Scientist | Machine Learning Learner
+Aspiring Data Scientist | Machine Learning Enthusiast